sinfu98android/Orchestrix_BatchingPlant/README.md

 # Orchestrix---BatchingPlant
 A lightweight industrial orchestration module for batching automation, real-time analytics, and direct PLC integration.
 Designed for high-speed, low-latency environments without requiring middleware servers or OPC bridges.<br>
-Designed and developed the Orchestrix software framework entirely from scratch.
+**Designed and developed the Orchestrix software framework entirely from scratch**.
 Applied it to a refurbished batching plant, collaborating with the operator and their staff for system integration, commissioning, and performance optimization<br>

 ### 🏗 System Architecture